ABIF-McGill/MethodsJ2/README.md

 <br />

-The output of MethodsJ2 should look something like this:
+The output of MethodsJ2 should look like this:

 ```